Mohamed1976/RandomStringGenerator/README.md

 ### Pseudo Random

-The pseudo random string generator uses the `System.Random.Shared` class, which is fast but less secure for generating random strings.
+The pseudo random string generator uses the `System.Random` class, which is fast but less secure for generating random strings.
 Therefore, it should not be used for generating passwords.

 ### Cryptographic Random

-The random string generator using the `System.Security.Cryptography.RandomNumberGenerator` class is considered more secure due to its use of a cryptographic random number generator, which provides higher security compared to the `System.Random.Shared` class.
-However, its performance may not be as fast as `System.Random.Shared` class.
+The random string generator using the `System.Security.Cryptography.RandomNumberGenerator` class is considered more secure due to its use of a cryptographic random number generator, which provides higher security compared to the `System.Random` class.
+However, its performance may not be as fast as `System.Random` class.

 ### Code Samples